BernardGatt/iOSPullDownMenu/README.md

 iOSPullDownMenu
 ===============

-A pulldown menu designed for all iOS devices, it plugs onto the navigation controller and can be configured in numerous ways.
+A pulldown menu for all iOS devices.

+It plugs onto the navigation controller and can be configured in numerous ways.